ElakkiyaKarthikeyan/Customer-Churn-Analysis/README.md

 **Total Charges** - Indicates the customer’s total charges, calculated to the end of the quarter - Numerical

 **Churn** - A customer leaves the company or not: Yes, no - Categorical

+##The machine learning model used in this dataset

+1.Decision Tree